- Table of Content

-To understand this better, let us look at an example: A chemical manufacturing company identifies 40 clusters for a single raw material.
-It has a good idea of pricing within each cluster and the vendors that routinely offer the best deal.
+To understand this better, let's look at an example: A chemical manufacturing company identifies 40 clusters for a single raw material.
+It's a good idea of pricing within each cluster and the vendors that routinely offer the best deal.
 The company decides that to minimize cost, it needs to shift volume among clusters.
 From a strategic planning viewpoint, the procurement organization of this company might explore adding new clusters from previously untapped sources.
 Because analytics from cluster data will tell them which clusters offer the best value to guide their strategy, and vendor-performance data analysis will help them identify the top vendors for increased volume.

 To use procurement analytics effectively, companies must first decide what insights they need: savings, quality, innovation, or risk.